-I earned my Ph.D. in counseling psychology from Texas Woman’s University in 1995 which included a pre-doctoral internship at the University of Texas at Galveston (1994-1995).
+I earned my Ph.D. in counseling psychology from Texas Woman’s University in 1995 which included a pre-doctoral internship in clinical psychology at the University of Texas at Galveston (1994-1995).

 My post-doctoral residency was completed at North East Independent School District (NEISD), where I continued employment as a psychologist until 2000.
 I began my independent practice in psychology in 1997, working at it part-time until I made the jump to a full-time practice in 2000.
 My undergraduate degree was in music therapy which fuels my interest in using creativity in the therapeutic process.

 My practice includes children, youth, and adults.
 I work with all ages and enjoy a good rapport with most people.
 I have a special interest in grief, loss, and adjustment to major life challenges.
 In that regard, I serve on the Advisory Board to the Children’s Bereavement Center of South Texas, am on the Speaker’s Bureau for Porter Loring Mortuary, and have been a volunteer Life After Loss support group facilitator for the American Cancer Society.
 During my training in Galveston, I worked on the burn units at John Sealy Hospital with adults, and at Shriners Burns Hospital for Children.
-I was on the allied health medical staff of Methodist Children’s Hospital of South Texas where I have worked with children with brain tumors, leukemia, end-stage renal disease, and obesity.
+I was on the allied health medical staff of Methodist Children’s Hospital of South Texas where I worked with children with brain tumors, leukemia, end-stage renal disease, and obesity.
 I see individuals in my practice with disabilities and those without.
-I evaluate patients who are candidates to undergo bariatric weight loss surgery, and offer follow- up counseling on lifestyle adjustment and weight loss.
-I offer some educational and psychological evaluations in addition to psychotherapy.
+I offer limited educational and psychological evaluations in addition to psychotherapy.

-My personal life includes a husband, three young adult children, and three dogs in the immediate vicinity; six siblings and their families further away, and a mother-in-law.
+My personal life includes a husband, three young adult children, and two dogs in the immediate vicinity; six siblings and their families further away, and a mother-in-law.
 Therefore my experience with family dynamics is rich and informative.
-When I'm not doing laundry, I enjoy reading, cooking, and playing the piano.

-We are active members of First Presbyterian Church.
-If your spiritual life is important to you, then it is important to me and can be used as a resource in your therapy.
+I am a member of First Presbyterian Church.
+If your spiritual life is important to you, then it is important to me and can be incorporated as a resource in your therapy.

-As a volunteer, I was nationally certified with the National Organization for Victims Assistance (NOVA), and served on the Alamo City NOVA Team.
+As a volunteer, I was nationally certified with the National Organization for Victims Assistance (NOVA), and serve on the Alamo City NOVA Team.
 I was also certified in Disaster Mental Health Response and Psychological First Aid with the American Red Cross, and I was trained as a volunteer with the Community Emergency Response Team (CERT) program through the Bexar County Office of Emergency Management.
+I currently volunteer with the Texas Crisis Resiliency Team and the American Red Cross to provide disaster relief services, most prominently in shelters housing families displaced by recent hurricanes.
 I also serve my church family by playing keyboards and singing with the "1102" Contemporary Worship band.

 If you have any questions of me, please feel free to ask!
 For Licensing and Credentials, here is my Curriculum Vitae (CV)